BELLEVUE ART MUSEUM, 310 Bellevue Square, 425 454-3322.

 Call For Artists -- Bellevue Art Museum's 1999 Pacific Northwest Annual will be juried by Jon Tupper, Director of Walter Phillips Gallery and Associate Director of Creative Residencies in Media and Visual Arts at the Banff Center for the Arts.
 Submit six slides, a one-page artist's statement, and $25.
 Deadline is April 23.
 Information: 425-454-3322.

 Artist Slide Show -- Every year SAM's Pacific Northwest Art Council has an evening of slides for viewers ranging from artists to curators, gallery directors, and collectors.
 This event is not curated, and the first 150 artists to submit are in.
 Deadline is March 30.
 For more information call the council office at 654-3119.

-Most Commented in Visual Art
+Most Popular in Visual Art

 Adrien Leavitt's Photography Basks in the Beauty of Queer Bodies by Emily Pothast